Will I lose my drivers license because of a DUI arrest? If so, for how long?

 Let's face it.
 Most of us in California need to drive to survive.
 We drive to work, to school, to our errands and to care for our families.
 Life without our cars is unimaginable.
 Public transportation is limited and not a viable alternative for many of us.

 Most people who get a DUI do end up losing their drivers license for some period of time.
-It can range from 30 days to several years, depending largely on whether they have prior DUI or wet reckless convictions and whether they refused to take the DUI blood or breath test.
+It can range from 30 days to several years, depending largely on whether they have prior DUI or wet reckless convictions and whether they refused to take the DUI blood test or DUI breath test.

 Some people continue to drive even during their DUI license suspension.
 If they get caught, they face prosecution for the crime of "driving on a suspended license."
 This offense carries serious penalties, including mandatory jail time.
 We strongly advise against it.